 There’s no need to drink at Starbucks when you’re in Cape Town.
 In fact, it would be kind of silly to do that.
 Watch our YouTube video to learn more about the best coffee in Cape Town.

 Though Cape Town coffee shops offer free Wi-Fi, many limit the usage.

 7. Walk Around Hout Bay

 As we quickly learned, Cape Town gets hot during the summer.
-Luckily our Airbnb apartmentwas air-conditioned.
+Luckily our apartment was air-conditioned.

 Even still, Hout Bay was a great spot to walk around on a hot day and dip our toes into the surprisingly frigid ocean.
 As much as we enjoyed walking on the white sand beach, we also enjoyed snacking on calamari and beer on the patio at Chapman’s Peak Hotel.

-Pro Tip: Take a drive on Hout Bay’s Chapman’s Peak Drive for amazing photo ops of one of the best beaches in Cape Town.
-This is just one of the many scenic drives to take in and around Cape Town.
+Take a drive on Hout Bay’s Chapman’s Peak Drive for amazing photo ops of one of the best beaches in Cape Town.
+This is just one of many scenic drives to take in and around Cape Town.

 8. Eat Braai

 For the uninitiated, braai means barbecue in Afrikaans.
 In South Africa, braai is more than a food style – it’s a way of life.
 For visitors, it’s not difficult to find braai.